 Bed bugs seem to be a bigger problem in high peak traveling seasons like during the holidays and also the spring and summer months.

-They are also very good at hiding and can hole up in the seams and inside the mattresses of a bed.
+They are very good at hiding and can hole up in the seams and inside the mattresses of a bed.
 They keep hidden during the daytime and will start to come out when the night sets in.

 They can also hitch a ride on luggage, clothing, furniture and even pets.
 They have been around for a long time but really started to have a resurgence in the early 2000’s.
-There are several things that you can do to try and keep these little bugs out of your home.

 Inspect Your Motel Room

+There are several things that you can do to try and stop these little pests from coming home with you.
 The best way to start is with a thorough inspection of the room when you check in:

 - Use a Flashlight – Make sure that you have a flashlight and be sure to leave your luggage outside the room while you do the inspection just in case there are bed bugs present.

-- Inspect Mattress – Inspect the mattress and bedding thoroughly, checking for signs of bed bug infestations.
+- Inspect Mattress – Inspect the mattress and bedding thoroughly, checking for signs of infestations.
 Look specifically at the seams of the mattress searching for fecal matter and shedding of the bugs.
 You might even see an actual bed bug running for cover.

 - Check Dressers – After the bed has been inspected you should also check the dressers and fixtures.